Zach-Deladev/tsellios-k9-academy/README.md

 1. Behavioural training section:

-    - This section includes a text contatiner that gives a breif overview of the service offered.
+    - This section includes a text container that gives a brief overview of the service offered.
     - This section also includes a responsive iframe with an embedded youtube marketing video to engage the user and deliver information in a fun easy to digest way.

 2. Protection training section:

-    - This section includes a text contatiner that gives a breif overview of the service offered.
+    - This section includes a text container that gives a brief overview of the service offered.
     - This section also includes a responsive iframe with an embedded youtube marketing video to engage the user and deliver information in a fun easy to digest way.

 3. Online academy section:

     - Coming soon section detailing the upcoming online academy.
     - This section also includes a responsive iframe with an embedded youtube marketing video to engage the user and deliver information in a fun easy to digest way.
     - Training modules overview in the style of orange cards giving information on the training modules the product will offer.

 ### **breeding.html *"Page"*:**